dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 The `dependsOn` annotation is used to build the backstage internal dependency graph.
 {{< /callout >}}

-### 7.3 Create GitHub Actions Workflow for Clusters
+### 7.3 Create GitHub Actions Workflow for the Cluster Template

 Create a GitHub Actions workflow in `confluent-self-service-templates/cluster-template/content/.github/workflows/terraform-deploy.yml`, similar to the environment workflow but with adjusted documentation output: